vik228/deeplearning_ai/README.md

 # Introduction
 ###### This project contains everything related to machine learning and deep learning.
-Its still in development phase but the aim here is to create a scafold to avoid all the redudant code the we need to write while working with a datascience project.
+Its still in development phase but the aim here is to create a scafold to avoid all the redudant code the we need to write while working on a datascience project.
 The project contains following things -:

 - [Implementations of well known ML algorithms from scratch](https://github.com/vik228/deeplearning_ai/tree/master/algorithms "Implementations of well known ML algorithms from scratch")
 - [Course materials from coursera](https://github.com/vik228/deeplearning_ai/tree/master/coursera_courses "Course materials from coursera")